ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch9-starfield-shader.md

 ### Initialize the shader

 In the `main()` function, above the loop, we need to setup a few variables to be able to use the shader.
-We start by adding the variable `direction_modifier` that will be used to change the direction of the stars horizontally based on if the circle is moved left or right.
-After that we create a `render_target` which the shader will be rendered to.
+We start by adding the variable `direction_modifier` that will be used to change the direction of the stars horizontally, depending on whether the circle is moved left or right.
+After that we create a `render_target` to which the shader will be rendered.

 Now we can create a `Material` with the vertex shader and the fragment shader using the enum `ShaderSource::Glsl`.